siradel-telecom/web-services/Sample/Readme.md

 # You have run simulation through Siradel Web Services client and want to go further from the API ?
 If you have run first simulations from the client, and want to retrieved your results and go further, you have to move on the steps below.
 In you input.json, specify the Tarana antenna you have used through the webclient.

 	"antennas": [
 	{
 		"name": " Tarana_BN_3GHz_Compact_R0 ",
 		"antennaFile": "./ Tarana_BN_3GHz_Compact_R0.xml"

+### Integrate simulation parameters in python client configuration
+You can directly reuse transmitter from the transmitter table into the network file (.csv).
+You need to integrate simulation configuration parameters
+- Receiver height -> input.json (receptionHeights)
-For the two simulation configuration parameters "Receiver antenna gain (dBi)" and "Simulation margin (dB)", you need to integrate these values onto transmitters transmit power in the csv file. e.g if you consider following parameters in the web client configuration :
+- Receiver antenna gain (dBi) and Simulation margin (dB) in network file (.csv), as described below.

+	e.g if you consider following parameters in the web client configuration :
-- Emitting power (dB) : 25
+		Emitting power (dB) : 25
-- Receiver antenna gain (dBi) : 10
+		Receiver antenna gain (dBi) : 10
-- Simulation margin (dB) : 5
+		Simulation margin (dB) : 5
 		Set your transmitter emitting power (in network.csv file) at : 25 + 10 -5 = 30

+- Frequency -> network file (.csv) (frequency)
+- Transmitters antenna -> add antenna in input.json and use this antenna in netwok file (.csv)
+- Computation radius and Resolution -> network file (.csv) (computation radius and computation resolution)
+- Propagation model -> network file (.csv) (propagation model) . for Fixed wireless access -> input.json (set models/name to Fixed Wireless Access) and network file (.csv) (set propagation model to Fixed Wireless Access)
+  	. for mobility -> input.json (set models/name to Mobility) and network file (.csv) (set propagation model to Mobility)